feilfeilundfeil/Cyanic/README.md

 a UICollectionView.
 In addition to calling `invalidate` when its viewModels' States change, it will also call another method called
 `buildComponents` which recreates the UICollectionView's data source and is diffed by [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources) diffing algorithm.
 Components are created inside the `buildComponents` method where State(s) from the ViewModel(s) can be read.

+Some additional functionality:
+* Reads each Component's ComponentLayout and sizes each cell accordingly.
+* If the Component adopts `Selectable`, ComponentViewControllers will call `onSelect` when `collectionView(collectionView:didSelectItemAt:)`  is called.

 A super simple example.